LIBERATOR

 Lastly, the ideal temperature for all batteries is 25 C. Temperature limits are, for Lead Acid 0-+35 C, for the Liberator battery it is -20-+45 C. Temperatures over 35 C damage lead acid batteries.

-What is the running cost of a Daisy?
+What is the running cost of a Liberator?

 The electric power cost for the Liberator is approximately 1.5 cents/km.